-Royalties and licence fees (Table 3.8)
+Intellectual property (Table 3.6)

-Royalties and licence fees cover the exchange of payments and receipts for the authorised use of intangible, non-produced, non-financial assets and proprietary rights (such as patents, copyrights, trademarks, industrial processes, and franchises) and with the use, through licensing agreements, of produced originals or prototypes (such as manuscripts and films).
+Intellectual property covers the exchange of payments and receipts for the authorised use of intangible, non-produced, non-financial assets and proprietary rights (such as trademarks, franchises, brands, design rights, copyrighted literary works, sound recordings, films, television programs, databases and patents) and other intellectual property that are the end result of research and development.

-The heading includes royalties, licences to use patents, trade marks, designs, copyrights; manufacturing rights and the use of technical know-how; amounts payable or receivable in respect of mineral royalties; and royalties on printed matter, sound recordings and performing rights.
-Data are obtained through the ITIS survey.
-Film royalties from the ONS Films and TV (FTV) survey are also included prior to 2009.
-From 2009 the FTV survey was discontinued and data from the FTV businesses was collected via the ITIS survey.
+Film copyright from the ONS Films and TV (FTV) survey are also included prior to 2009.
+From 2009, the FTV survey was discontinued and data from the FTV businesses was collected via the ITIS survey.
 Royalties incorporated in the contract prices of UK exports and imports of goods are recorded under 'Trade in Goods'.
 The outright sale of a copyright is treated as a sale of a non-produced, non-financial asset and is recorded within the Capital Account (Table 6.1).